Pastifier/miniRT/README.md

 ---

 ## ✅ Prerequisites:
+- A Processor that supports AVX/AVX2 (ARM chips not supported)
 - Make
 - X11, OpenGL (Linux)
 - OpenGL, Appkit (MacOS)
 - WSL (To run on Windows as a Linux container.
-Linux prerequisites apply).
+Linux prerequisites apply)

 ---